NEW, FUTURE AND RENAMED HOTELS (January 2016 to end 2018)

 In December 2013, British prestige hotel group Dorchester Collection confirmed it was looking for a location in Central and Taiwanese-owned Regent Hotels also confirmed it wanted to return to Hong Kong with a hotel in Central.
 Regent last had a presence in Hong Kong for 20 years until 2001 when New World Development sold the TST harbourside hotel to InterContinental Hotels.

 In February 2014 Hong Kong Disneyland announced it is to build a third hotel.
 Walt Disney Corporation will contribute HK$1.7 billion in cash and loan HK$1.15 billion to Hong Kong Disneyland which will seek a loan of HK$809 million from the Hong Kong government.
-The seven storey "Disney Explorers Lodge" hotel, due to open in 2017, will have 750 rooms and feature four themed gardens based on "exotic cultures" from around the world, including the African savannah, South American rainforest, Polynesian island paradise and Asia.
+The seven storey "Disney Explorers Lodge" hotel, due to open on 30th April 2017, will have 750 rooms and feature four themed gardens based on "exotic cultures" from around the world, including the African savannah, South American rainforest, Polynesian island paradise and Asia.
 The hotel will also include three restaurants, shop and outdoor pool.

 Disney Explorers Lodge seen under construction in December 2016 will open on 30th April 2017

 Also in February 2014, West Kowloon Cultural District Authority confirmed it was planning a hotel for visiting artists to the new cultural district, currently under construction, and further hotel development was announced when government indicated its intention to release land for six hotel sites facing the harbour at Kai Tak near the new cruise terminal in phases with the first site, Kai Tak Area 4C, Site 5 covering an area of 0.934 hectares to be released for development of a 500-room hotel towards the end of 2015 as part of the Government's 2015/16 Land Sale Programme.
 The site was subsequently included in the 2016/17 Land Sale Programme along with three other sites at Kai Tak which will provide approximately 2,100 hotel rooms (see below).